status-im/infra-role-restic-backups/README.md

 # Security

-The repository is encrypted using a password derived from the Resitc master password hashed with SHA512 using a slice of SHA1 of the hostname as salt:
+The repository is encrypted using a password derived from the Restic master password hashed with SHA512 using a slice of SHA1 of the hostname as salt:
 ```yaml
 restic_repo_pass: >
   {{ restic_repo_master_pass | mandatory